Shopify/polaris/polaris.shopify.com/content/components/resource-list/index.md

     title: With all of its elements
     description: Use as a broad example that includes most props available to resource list.
 ---

-# Resource list

-A resource list displays a collection of objects of the same type, like products or customers.
-The main job of a resource list is to help merchants find an object and navigate to a full-page representation of it.

 Resource lists can also: